 Please remember revenue alone means very little without one more vital piece of information: How much did I lose winning that $15,000?
 In other words, what was my profit?

 That evening, I went home that night with $7,400 in cash.
-Second lesson: Was that my entire profit?
+The second lesson: Was that my entire profit?
 You might reasonably say my profit was that take-home cash minus my walk-in bankroll of $500, making it $6,900 for the day.

-Although not entirely accurate, as I’ll discuss later when covering players clubs and tax refunds due to deducting gambling losses, for now let’s say it’s accurate.
-My profit that day was $6,900 after winning 7 taxable jackpots and countless smaller jackpots.
+Although not entirely accurate, as I’ll discuss later when covering players clubs and tax refunds due to deducting gambling losses.
+For now, let’s say it’s correct.
+My profit that day was $6,900 after winning seven taxable jackpots and countless smaller jackpots.

-That minus my original bankroll of $500 was my profit for the day.
-I was no longer a casual gambler playing for entertainment only.
-I was … something else, I knew not what exactly, but certainly was no longer a casual gambler.
-I’d discovered my super power: I had become Professor Slots.
+That minus my initial bankroll of $500 was my profit for the day.
+I was no longer a casual gambler playing for entertainment only

 Learning to Win